50+ Bible Verses About Ego, Pride, and Humility

 The wicked in his proud countenance does not seek God; God is in none of his thoughts.

-10 Bible Verses on Selflessness vs. Ego
+10 Bible Verses About Selflessness Instead of Ego

 21) Philippians 2:4